BhaveshGadling77/C-programs/README.md

 # C-programs
-This is the repository where i upload code that are given in my assignments of PSPP.
+This is the repository where i upload my codes while learning C.